 Always Keep Your Loved Ones Top of Mind

-While there is always risk in navigating social media and relationships, there are also ways to ensure that your communication stays strong: "Stay truly connected to those who matter," explains Shore.
+While there are always risks involved in navigating social media and relationships, there are also ways to ensure that your communication stays strong: "Stay truly connected to those who matter," explains Shore.
 "Don't wish your family a happy birthday on Facebook—pick up the phone or make the trip to see them.
 Instead of sending invites, thank you cards, and holiday cards online, send your loved ones something they can keep forever."